c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 But that is **NOT** what we want because:

--  It occupies a lot of screen space, they will not enter the names of the songs
+-  It occupies a lot of screen space, the song's names will not enter
 -  There are empty pixels in the middle of the letters

 And why are there empty pixels?
-The answer is to see this rotation:
+The answer is in this image:

 .. figure:: https://lh3.googleusercontent.com/K4ylCjj6GgzdI9DEhTjikkcc14C_bnQEHCBk1OvXtOh3ReUK28f0vTnyGnyu6Q1x67mLLNw5qUuec_CtAWUztv-5wFeDvf7LKpq2-KDqtn_qw93OUAQmhNGKJU0pKg8QpQc6N-U
    :alt: rotated